Antsarg/crossword_solver/README.md

 **requirements.text** - set the libraries to install for make Crossword Solver work
 **README.md** - the markdown text you're currently reading

-there is also an inner directory **assets** that contain data used by the application
+hte main folder contains there an inner directory **assets** that  store data used by the application

-For interacting with users the program shows a Graphical User Interface made  with Tkinter with the help of [**TTKbootstrap**](https://ttkbootstrap.readthedocs.io/en/latest/)  a theme extesion that enable modern flat style themes
+For interacting with users the program shows a Graphical User Interface made  with Tkinter with the help of [TTKbootstrap](https://ttkbootstrap.readthedocs.io/en/latest/) (Copyright © 2021-2022 Israel Dryer) a theme extesion that enable modern flat style themes
-Copyright © 2021-2022 Israel Dryer

 </div>